umitanuki/kmeans-postgresql/doc/kmeans.md

 where `i` varies from 0 to k-1.
 This means that initial vector elements are decided as the liner interpolation from min to max divided by k.

+See input/kmeans.source as a sample to call the function.

 Support
 -------